roman-milk/roman-milk.github.io/it-all-began-with-a-munch.md

  Beth sensed the mixture of apprehension and excitement in the big breasted new submissive.
 Beth knew her friend Amanda loved to take innocent bi-curious woman and turn them into complete submissive lesbian playthings and Jill here seemed like the perfect victim for Amanda's growing harem of eager subs.
 Knowing the power of leaving a woman wanting more, she didn't compliment Jill but instead said, "Now go pick a toy."

  Jill watched Beth leave and suddenly she was alone.
 Taking another deep breath, she slipped on her shoes and left the changing room and returned to the store dressed like a slutty maid.
 Thankfully only one other person was in the store and she was busy looking at lingerie.
 Jill walked to the toy section and froze not sure what to buy or where to even start.
-Report_Story #4